jpb06/ts-paths-transform/README.md

 }
 ```

-Now in jest config, I could use the aforementioned `pathsToModuleNameMapper` function or set paths manually in `moduleNameMapper` like so:
+Now in jest config, I could use the aforementioned `pathsToModuleNameMapper` function or set paths manually in `moduleNameMapper`:

 👇 jest.config.ts